ECTA Center hosts regular webinars with a variety of partners. Additional events are listed on the Shared TA Calendar.

 Representatives from two state departments of education and two state Part C programs will participate in a "virtual state panel" and share their experiences with implementing infrastructure changes as well as their approaches to assessing the impact of those changes on their SSIP improvement strategies and ultimately, their SIMR.

 This session provides an overview of the IRIS Center Module Early Childhood Environments: Designing Effective Classrooms.
 Presenters Amy Harris (IRIS Center), Rob Corso (Vanderbilt University), and Ilene Schwartz (University of Washington) provide details about the interrelated physical, social, and temporal components of effective early childhood environments, as well as information on the ways in which well-designed early childhood environments benefit all young children.
-Additional emphasis will be placed on how to navigate the IRIS Center Website, IRIS Resource Locator tool, and STAR Legacy Modules.
+Additional emphasis is placed on how to navigate the IRIS Center Website, IRIS Resource Locator tool, and STAR Legacy Modules.

 Are you interested in learning more about the validity of the data from the Child Outcomes Summary (COS) Process?
 This webinar offers an overview of final results from the ENHANCE project.
 Four studies conducted in eight states provided information about the implementation and validity of COS information for accountability and program improvement.
 Results are drawn from a provider survey, coding of videos of the COS process, a study examining relationships between the COS and assessment tool scores, and examination of statewide and national population data.